MicrosoftDocs/OfficeDocs-O365ITPro/yammer/work-with-external-users/create-and-manage-an-external-network.md

    > [!NOTE]
    > Not all settings are available for external networks: you can't create another external network from an existing external network, invite guests, or monitor a person's account activity.
 End users who create an external network have fewer configuration options.
 End users can modify the **Configuration**, **Design**, and **Usage Policy** settings, as well as create additional admins and manage users.
 They can't bulk update users or change anything in the **Content and Security** section.

    > [!NOTE]
-  >"Require admin approval for members to join other companies' external groups or external networks" is **OFF** by default.
-Turn this setting **ON** to review and select whether or not members of your home network can participate in external networks hosted by other organizations.
-Under **Network Admin**, select **Pending Requests** to review requests.
-  >Networks Admins note that the "Require admin approval for members to join other companies' external groups or external networks" setting is **OFF** by default.
+   > Networks Admins note that the "Require admin approval for members to join other companies' external groups or external networks" setting is **OFF** by default.
 Turn this setting **ON** to review and select whether or not members of your home network can participate in external networks hosted by other organizations.
 You can review pending requests under **Pending Requests** options under edit settings in your home network.

    ![Pending tasks](../media/yammer-contoso-demo.png)